 Where can I go to access services?

 Clinic locations and hours depend on local and state resources available.
-Information about specific dental services, hours, and location of services can be obtained by visiting the Georgia Oral Health Coalition - Map of Dental Sites or lookup your local Public Health Department by zip code on the MCH Locator.
+Information about specific dental services, hours, and location of services can be obtained by visiting the Georgia Oral Health Coalition - Map of Dental Sites or lookup your local Public Health Department by zip code on the Service Locator.

 Payment for dental treatment services is based on a sliding fee scale based upon the ability to pay.
 Many health departments have a minimal administrative fee.